david-chua/LambdaSchoolReview/WebFundamentals/JavaScriptFundamentals/PrototypesandInheritance.md

 Whenever we use JavaScript's call or apply method, this is explicitly defined.

-WE can override how we set CordialPerson constructor objects by taking the object-oriented appraoch.
+WE can override how we set CordialPerson constructor objects by taking the object-oriented approach.
 WE do so by calling them explicitly with new functions, .call and .apply.

 ## Prototypes

-All objects in JavaScript have a protoytype property by default. this property is used as an object to attach methods and other properties that can be delegated down to other child function/objects.
+All objects in JavaScript have a prototype property by default. this property is used as an object to attach methods and other properties that can be delegated down to other child function/objects.

 The constructor function is a way we can build objects.